 The most dangerous plant is the lily - all parts are toxic.
 However, there are other plants and flowers, both indoors and outdoors, that can be harmful to cats.

-If you're unsure whether a plant or flower is poisonous to your cat, or if you're keen to find plants and flowers safe for cats, or if you suspect your cat may have been poisoned, we have guidance and vet-approved lists are here to help.
+If you're unsure whether a plant or flower is poisonous to your cat, if you're keen to find plants and flowers safe for cats, or if you suspect your cat may have been poisoned, we have guidance and vet-approved lists to help you.

 To keep your cat safe, we recommend avoiding toxic plants and flowers altogether.
 Any plants or flowers marked as caution-advised should be kept out of reach, particularly if your cat is a nibbler.

 There is greater risk within the home as it is a confined area, and a bored or curious cat might investigate an indoor plant or a cut flower display by playing and nibbling.

 To keep your cat safe indoors:

 Care should be taken when purchasing house plants, as varieties such as cycads, cheese plants and aloe vera are not cat-friendly.
 Seasonal plants like mistletoe and poinsettia should be avoided.
 Cycads are lethal so do not have these either indoors or outdoors.

 If you're looking to get houseplants safe for cats, there are lots of online retailers offering feline-friendly options, meaning you can still enjoy gorgeous greenery without your cat coming to any harm.

 Not sure if an indoor plant is toxic to cats, caution-advised, or safe to keep at home?
 Check for specific varieties in our vet-approved guidance.